On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Limitations

 \section{Limitations}

 Despite the significant advancements demonstrated by \textsc{Elva}, several limitations remain.
-Firstly, \textsc{Elva} occasionally struggles with recognizing specific entities and fully understanding contextual nuances within images, leading to penalized responses despite logical accuracy.
-That is, while \textsc{Elva} excels in text-centric tasks, it might have limitations in the vision encoder's ability to memorize entities and handle contextual data.
+Firstly, \textsc{Elva} occasionally struggles to recognize specific entities within images, leading to reduced accuracy in responses, even when they are logically sound.
+This suggests that the vision encoder may have limitations in recognizing long-tail entities, highlighting the need for further analyses and future research.

-Incorporating OCR is beneficial for processing text-rich, high-resolution images, but it introduces latency and potential accuracy trade-offs.
-Moreover, managing very high-resolution images (4K or 8K) still remains challenging due to the balance required between performance improvements and computational resources.
+Managing very high-resolution images (4K or 8K) is still challenging.
+While the proposed methods advance the handling of such images, they are not sufficient for easy processing beyond this resolution.
+We should continue to balance performance improvements with computational resource requirements.
+For high-resolution document images, incorporating OCR could be a viable option, but it introduces latency and potential accuracy trade-offs, necessitating additional research.

-While \textsc{Elva} achieves lower inference costs and maintains a reasonable training time, the substantial data volume processed can lead to moderate time differences, as discussed in Appendix~\ref{sec:model_training_time_cost_appendix}.
-This underscores the importance of continued optimization in both training efficiency and performance.
+Although \textsc{Elva} achieves lower inference costs and maintains reasonable training times, processing large data volumes can lead to moderate time differences.
+As discussed in Appendix~\ref{sec:model_training_time_cost_appendix}, we have made significant improvements with acceptable increases in training costs, but ongoing optimization in both training efficiency and performance remains necessary.

-Future research should focus on refining entity recognition, contextual understanding, training efficiency, and OCR handling.
-Investigating the balance between specialized tools like OCR and the core VLM is essential for optimizing performance.
-Additionally, expanding \textsc{Elva}'s capabilities to handle multilingual tasks will further increase its applicability and utility.
+Future research should focus on enhancing entity recognition, improving training efficiency, and refining OCR integration.
+Exploring the balance between specialized tools like OCR and an end-to-end VLM is crucial for optimizing performance.
+Additionally, expanding \textsc{Elva}'s capabilities to handle multilingual or video tasks would further increase its applicability and utility.